CARD CARRYING

 “Or it could have been a diversion,” said Hart, not looking up from his notes.

 “But for whose benefit?” asked Sam.
 “Certainly not Pennington’s.
-The body hadn’t been found at the time the call came in, and Pennington wouldn’t be charged until two days later.”
+The body hadn’t been found at the time the call came in, and Pennington wouldn’t be charged until after that.”

 “Anyone you’d like me to talk to?”

-“McCabe’s church secretary might have more information about the sanctuary network and the Reverend’s personal life, and the appointment for that morning.
-And call the Reverend Manuel Figeroa, minister of The Synod Assembly Church of God in Christ, down in East Gloucester.
+“McCabe’s church secretary might have more information about the Sanctuary Network and Patricia McCabe's personal life.
+And get in touch with the Reverend Manuel Figeroa, minister of The Synod Assembly Church of God in Christ, down in East Gloucester.
 That’s who was supposed to meet with McCabe.”

 “And the husband?”